Menu

 Who Should Attend: You should if you have thought about, considered, tried, the challenge of taking night photography.
 You will learn about various equipment options that may include information about cellphones, GoPro, DSLR, and mirrorless camera.
 The star tracker he prefers when he uses one.
 Lenses that work best for night photography.
 Lighting the scene at night so it looks natural and not like a spotlight beaming on the foreground or the building is on fire.
 The technique developed by Royce is now used by many of the professional landscape astrophotographers including those conducting international workshops.

-You should attend if you consider yourself an advance night photographer as you will discover techniques that will take your night photography to a higher level.
+You should attend if you consider yourself a beginner, an intermediate or an advance night photographer as you will discover techniques that will take your night photography to a higher level.

 What to Bring: A notepad and pen.
 You cannot record the workshop.